Gruruya/nimf/README.md

 | find   | 15.32s     | 10.88s            | 2.68s     |
 | fd[^1] | 25.16s     | 11.32s            | N/A       |

-[^1]: These measurements may be innaccurate, `fd` would not stop searching my drive (and pinning my CPU) so I had to watch for when it stopped printing results and SIGQUIT.
+[^1]: These measurements may be inaccurate, `fd` would not stop searching my drive (and pinning my CPU) so I had to watch for when it stopped printing results and SIGQUIT.
 As the **3 matches** search finished printing its results much earlier than it finished searching, I could not measure it.
 But for brevity, `fd` (when lucky) finished printing the 3 results in around 1.5s.
 With this same measuring, `f` finishes in around 0.35s and `find` around 0.7s.

 ---